sourcefrog/conserve/doc/user-guide.md

 Examining bands
 ---------------

-The `list-bands` command shows all the bands in an archive.
+The `list-bands` command shows all the bands in an archive:

+    % dura list-bands /backup/my-src.dura
+    0000       2012-12-02T16:24:33   duratesthost.local
+    0001       2012-12-02T16:24:45   duratesthost.local

-`list-files` shows all the files in a particular band, including the time they were made and the host from which they were made.
+`list-files` shows all the files in a band, including the time they were made and the host from which they were made.
+Like all commands that read a band from an archive, it operates on the most recent by default.

 Validation
 ----------